SamanthaSolomon/U3-intro-to-express/README.md

 <img src="https://i.imgur.com/FlNsHyM.png" />

-In `React` we had used the ES6 keyword `import` to import the following:
+In `React` we had used the ES6 keyword `import` to import libraries.

 ```js
 // 3rd party packages